Ferryville Ordinance Chapter 7

 7.05 PRIVATE SEWAGE TREATMENT

-underground containers shall be permanently filled with granular material.
+abandoned and any underground containers shall be permanently filled with

 7.06 SERVICE OF OUTLYING TERRRITORY